ch4mpy/spring-addons/samples/tutorials/resource-server_with_introspection/README.md

 # How to configure a Spring REST API with token introspection

+## 1. Overview
 The aim here is to setup security for a spring-boot resource-server with end-users authenticated by **any OpenID authorization-server** (Keycloak, Auth0, MS Identity-Server, ...) using token introspection, so with possibly opaque tokens.

 For each and every request it process, resource-servers will send a request to authorization-server to get token details.
-This can have **serious performance impact**.
-Are you sure you want to use token introspection and not JWT-decoder based security where authorization-server is accessed only once to retrieve signing key?
+This can have **serious performance impact** in contrast to JWT-decoder based security where authorization-server is accessed only once to retrieve signing key.

-## Authorization-server requirements
+## 2. Authorization-server requirements
-Please refer to [tutorials prerequisits](https://github.com/ch4mpy/spring-addons/blob/master/samples/tutorials/README.md#prerequisites) first.
+Please refer to [tutorials prerequisites](https://github.com/ch4mpy/spring-addons/blob/master/samples/tutorials/README.md#prerequisites) first.

 Introspection endpoint is reached using client-credentials flow.